Published: February 2, 2021

 Two words: privacy concerns.
 People want more control over their data and how it’s being used.
 With the rise of online privacy conversations and new legislation like Europe’s GDPR and California’s CCPA, third-party cookies are falling out of favor.

 What This Means for Businesses

 Marketing strategies that rely on third-party cookies for understanding consumer behavior and tracking cross-device use will become a thing of the past.
 So keep that in mind when you’re planning for your next marketing or campaign plan.
 But don’t worry, first-party cookie data and its alternatives won’t disappear anytime soon.
-Here are a few ways you can continue to track your audiences and learn more about them after 2022:
+Here are a few ways you can continue to track your brand’s audiences and learn more about them after 2022: